Palak Jain

 Telemetry/Remote Tracking

-Palak and Tatiana worked through multiple-choice questions on solution chemistry and chemical kinetics, covering topics like intermolecular forces, colligative properties, and reaction rates.
-They reviewed concepts related to boiling point, hydrogen bonding, lattice energy, and enzyme kinetics.
-They plan to continue working through the test questions in the next session.
+A student from Port St Lucie and their tutor worked through multiple-choice questions on solution chemistry and chemical kinetics.
+They covered topics like intermolecular forces, colligative properties, and reaction rates.
+The lesson also included a review of concepts related to boiling point, hydrogen bonding, lattice energy, and enzyme kinetics.
+They plan to continue working through the test questions in their next lesson.

 Boiling Point Order